7185/lemuria/README.md

 ### Run the server

-Go to `srv` and run the following:
+Go to `backend-py` and run the following:

 ```bash
 $ python3 app.py